 “Northwest Washington is an awe-inspiring place – filled with stunning landscapes, rich ecosystems and vibrant communities.
 As residents of this wonderful place, we all contribute to the long-term livability of our community in different ways; whether we work on a farm, fish our waters, or live in town.” says Shannon.
 “I am honored to join RE Sources and The RE Store as we work together with our dynamic community to protect this corner of the planet we all love.”

 “Shannon brings a collaborative approach to building coalitions and teams, with a strong track record in economic and sustainable development, ” says Charlie Maliszewski, RE Sources’ board president.
 “We couldn’t be more excited to have her strategic mind and visionary leadership guiding RE Sources into an exciting new chapter.”
 Shannon follows in the footsteps of Executive Director, Crina Hoyer, who left in June after nearly 20 years with RE Sources.

-The RE Store was founded in 1993 and is a program of RE Sources for Sustainable Communities, a 501(c)(3) non-profit organization.
+The RE Store was founded in 1993 and is a program of RE Sources, a 501(c)(3) non-profit organization.
 The primary goals of The RE Store are to divert as much reusable material as possible from the landfill and to build a culture of reuse in our community.